MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deduplicate-DPM-storage.md

 ## Set up the Windows File Server cluster
 Dedup requires a special set of configuration options to support virtualized DPM storage due to the scale of data and size of individual files.
 These options are global to the cluster or the cluster node.
 Dedup must be enabled and the cluster settings must be individually configured on each node of the cluster.

-1.  **Enable dedup on Windows File Server storage**â€” The Deduplication role must be installed on all nodes of the Windows File Server cluster.
+1.  **Enable dedup on Windows File Server storage**— The Deduplication role must be installed on all nodes of the Windows File Server cluster.
 To do this run the following PowerShell command on each node of the cluster:

     ```
     Install-WindowsFeature -Name FileAndStorage-Services,FS-Data-Deduplication -ComputerName <node name>
     ```

-2.  **Tune dedup processing for backup data files**â€”Run the following PowerShell command to set to start optimization without delay and not to optimize partial file writes.
-Note that by default Garbage Collection (GC) jobs are scheduled every week, and every fourth week the GC job runs in â€œdeep GCâ€ mode for a more exhaustive and time intensive search for data to remove.
-For the DPM workload, this â€œdeep GCâ€ mode does not result in any appreciative gains and reduces the amount of time in which dedup can optimize data.
+2.  **Tune dedup processing for backup data files**—Run the following PowerShell command to set to start optimization without delay and not to optimize partial file writes.
+Note that by default Garbage Collection (GC) jobs are scheduled every week, and every fourth week the GC job runs in “deep GC” mode for a more exhaustive and time intensive search for data to remove.
+For the DPM workload, this “deep GC” mode does not result in any appreciative gains and reduces the amount of time in which dedup can optimize data.
 We therefore disable this deep mode.

     ```
     Set-ItemProperty -Path HKLM:\Cluster\Dedup -Name DeepGCInterval -Value 0xFFFFFFFF
     ```

-3.  **Tune performance for large scale operations**â€”Run the following PowerShell script to:
+3.  **Tune performance for large scale operations**—Run the following PowerShell script to:

     -   Disable additional processing and I/O when deep garbage collection runs